adrianoBP/better-wordle/README.md

 ### Multiplayer

 To add competitiveness to the game, a multiplayer feature has been created.
-It allows 2 or more player to play together using the same word settings (length and difficulty)
+It allows 2 or more players to play together using the same word settings (length and difficulty)

 The game can be shared by copying and pasting the URL - it contains a `code` URL parameter indicating the game session.